NecsusECS/Necsus/README.md

 3. Teardown: The system is executed once after the loop exits.
 Systems opt in to this phase by adding the `teardownSys` pragma.

+There are also callback systems that are only invoked when a specific situation is engaged:

+1. Save callback: The system is executed anytime the 'Save' directive is invoked.
+Systems opt in to this phase by adding the `saveSys` pragma.
+For these systems, the return type of the system is used as the value being saved.
+More on this below.

 ```nim
 import necsus